 How Does Market Breadth Help Me?

 On the other hand, a weak market will see only a very small number of stocks advancing (but advancing at larger prices).
-This gives the false appearance that the market is healthy when the underlying fundamentals tell a different story.
-In this case only a few stocks are leading the way while the majority of stocks are lagging or declining.
+This gives a false indication that the market is healthy yet the underlying fundamentals tell a different story.
+In this case only a few stocks lead the way while the majority of stocks lag or are declining.

-This type of divergence in advancing/declining issues often signals an end to the trend and of course the opposite happens in bottoming markets.
+This type of divergence in advancing/declining issues often signals the end to the trend and of course the opposite happens in bottoming markets.

 The Buy/Sell Signals

 You first have to understand that there are 4 “trading zones” to this indicator.
-On the top side there is an overbought region between +70 and +100.
-Any above +100 is considered extremely overbought.
+On the top side, there is an overbought region between +70 and +100.
+Anything above +100 is considered extremely overbought.
 Likewise on the bottom side with -70 and -100.
 It is important to get this right so as to make wise trading decisions.

 If the M.O. falls to -90 and turns back up a short term buy signal is generated.
 However, if the indicator slams through the -100 level then it actually signals the start of a new downtrend and you shouldn’t be buying.
 This is where some traders fall into a deep and painful trap.

 In up-trends the same came be said.
 If the M.O. climbs to +90 and turns over a short term sell signal is generated.
 Again, if it continues past the +100 level then a new bull market move is starting and you shouldn’t be selling just yet.